Your Boat Will Be Your New Best Friend!

 It’s a big museum, we saw Greece and Rome and then the early English exhibit.
 We didn’t know it at the time but the information from the Saxon and earlier periods would turn out to be important in interpreting things we saw later.

-Here we split up, Pete went to European paintings – I went to China and Japan.
-I like ceramics.
-We have a few pieces of Chinese Export Porcelain.
+Here we split up, Pete went to European paintings – and I went to China and Japan.
+I like ceramics and we have a few pieces of Chinese Export Porcelain.
 Even when you have some knowledge and really like a subject, this much information can be tiring.
 This is why museums sell so much pastry.

 Pete saw the collection of musical instruments.
 This included the Messiah, a Stradivarius often discussed throughout history but rarely seen.
 (That’s violin humor for you!)
 We were very disappointed that the audio tours were broken and staff did not think that fact important.
 It is.

 If you get to see, the Ashmolean do not miss The Hunt, the big Uccello painting: The Hunt In The Forest is worth the whole trip!
 He painted it about 1465, and it’s fresh today.
 Paolo Uccello was a guy who managed to bridge two worlds.
 He combined the color and pageantry of the Medieval world with the mathematical perspective of the Renaissance.

 Sadly, his paintings today are often in bad shape, and he left no school behind him to carry on his ideas.
 The Hunt makes up for all of that.
 It’s hypnotic!
 Everybody who views it sees something in it.
 It’s a painting people return to over and over.
 The Ashmolean gift shop can sell its image on absolutely anything!